- The risk of CPPD greatly increases with age, but it can occur in young people, too.

-The calcium pyrophosphate crystal deposits of CPPD affect about 3 percent of people in their 60s and as many as 50 percent of people in their 90s.
+The calcium pyrophosphate crystal deposits of CPPD affect about 3% of people in their 60s and as many as 50% of people in their 90s.
 The release of the calcium pyrophosphate crystals into the joint fluid can attract white blood cells, leading to a painful attack.
-Attacks of acute (short-lasting) arthritis can occur after injury to the joint or after joint surgery or other surgery.
-Such attacks also can happen without a clear reason.
+Attacks of acute (short-lasting) arthritis can occur after injury to the joint, after surgery, or without a clear reason.

 Calcium pyrophosphate crystals often are found in the cartilage and even synovial fluids of older people who have no symptoms.
 Many people who have these crystal deposits will never have acute gout-like attacks or chronic arthritis.
 These crystals also are often present in people with osteoarthritis or coincidentally in other types of arthritis such as gout or joint infections.

 Diagnosis hinges on symptoms and medical test results.
 Imaging of the joint, including ultrasound, X-ray, CT, or MRI may help detect calcium-containing deposits are present in the cartilage.
 Your doctor must rule out other potential causes of symptoms.
 These include gout, rheumatoid arthritis, spondyloarthritis, and joint infection.
 Your doctor may use a needle to take fluid from a swollen or painful joint, to find out whether any other cause or calcium pyrophosphate crystals are present.
 Your doctor also may do blood tests.

 No treatment is available to dissolve the crystal deposits.
 For patients who have acute attacks, the doctor may prescribe nonsteroidal